Your Updated Guide to US National Park Fee-Free Days in 2026: What’s New and What’s Gone

 How does it work?
 Kids explore a park site with their families and complete fun activities in the Junior Ranger booklet.
 Afterwards, kids turn in the booklets, take an oath and get an official Junior Ranger badge or patch.

-• National parks are popular destinations during school breaks, holidays and pandemics.
+• National parks are popular destinations during school breaks and federal holidays.
 So, make reservations as early as possible.
 Lodging reservations are available 13 months in advance.

 • Parking can be an issue at popular destinations during the middle of the day.